 If you read our list of the top 7 most important muscles for vertical jump you would know that the glutes play a huge role in the vertical jump.

 Take the time to stretch out the glutes for maximal explosiveness.
-Here is a video of a great dynamic glute workout that i like to use before jump training or basketball.
+Here is a video of a great dynamic glute workout that I like to use before dunk training.

 Jump Programs such as The Flight System Emphasize Glute Activation & Mobilization